-It is estimated that in 2014/5 over 477,000 tonnes of the inert and construction & demolition waste, received at transfer stations and recycling centres, was recovered.
-This is an increase on the 2013/2014 figure of 407,000 tonnes and this could be a result of increased construction activity.
+It is estimated that in 2015/16 over 359,000 tonnes of the inert and construction & demolition waste, received at transfer stations and recycling centres, was recovered.
+This is a decrease on the 2014/2015 figure of 477,000 tonnes and this could be a result of decreased construction activity on brownfield sites and increased onsite recovery during construction.
 This figure includes waste recovered at quarries, and sold as recycled aggregates, as well as waste management facilities.
-The figures from the quarry sites are only included in the last eight years' statistics.
+The figures from the quarry sites are only included in the last nine years' statistics.